fluxninja/aperture/docs/content/reference/policies/spec.md

 Dry run mode ensures that no scaling is invoked by this auto scaler.
 This is Useful for observing the behavior of auto scaler without disrupting any real traffic.
-This parameter sets the default value of dry run setting which may be overridden at runtime using dynamic configuration.
+This parameter sets the default value of dry run setting which can be overridden at runtime using dynamic configuration.

 </dd>